nandac/letterloom/docs/manual.typ

 - `enclosures: array`

-  The enclosures or attachments related to the letter sent in as an array of strings,
+  List of enclosures or attachments related to the letter.
+Each item in the list is a string.

   Default: `()`